-Making it stranger was the fact that he was from Evansville, the city that is one of Indiana's centers of right-wing cranks.
-There was the "Liberty Dollar" that thought that U.S. currency is an Illuminati plot or some other nonsense, and so they were producing their own alternative currency (accepted at a few gun stores and pawn shops nation-wide).
+Making it stranger was the fact that he was from Evansville, the city that is even farther right-wing that the rest of Klan-dominated Indiana.
+That was the home of the "Liberty Dollar" project, based on the belief that U.S. currency is an Illuminati plot.
+They were producing their own alternative currency (accepted at a few gun stores and pawn shops nation-wide).
 That is, until they were shut down by the government for counterfeiting.
-And then there is all the Ku Klux Klan activity in and around Evansville.
-Plus, it seems, a few left-wing cranks for balance...

 Lots more background on Trotsky and how he came to live here in Mexico City